 You can also sort the version history for a given workday by the time at which the edit was made (by default, you'll see the oldest edit to newest).

-Once you've set up Gusto Time tracking, admins can add and remove employees, as well as assign overtime rules and managers for specific individuals.
+Once you've set up Gusto Time tracking, admins can add and remove employees, and change their assigned overtime policy (if they are overtime-eligible).

 For information on how employees enter hours, go to this article.